AutodeskGames/stingray-docs/source/stingray_help/plugins/create_custom_plugin/plugin_extensions/viewports.md

 - EngineViewport checks for a ViewportBehavior (**javascript**) and forwards its event to the user **defined behavior** (see core/plugins/particle_editor/particle-viewport.js for an example of a MouseBehavior)
 	- This means you can vary how a viewport interact by changing the current ViewportBehavior.
 - A ViewportBehavior will send Lua commands to a specific viewport of the engine.
 The EditorViewport (**lua**) (implemented in core/editor_slave/stingray_editor/editor_viewport.lua) will receive these commands.
-- VEdirotViewport will forward inputs to its current **user defined lua behavior** (see core/editor_slave/stingray_editor/viewport_behavior.lua for the specification of a lua behavior).
+- EditorViewport will forward inputs to its current **user defined lua behavior** (see core/editor_slave/stingray_editor/viewport_behavior.lua for the specification of a lua behavior).
 You can look at core/plugins/particle_editor/particle_editor/particle-behavior.lua for an example of a Behavior.

 ### Viewport setup (javascript)